ndg63276/alexa-sky-hd/README.md

 3rd May 2018: Sky have renumbered lots of channels.
 Most should just work, but anything in the range 200-299 (plus one channels) will be broken, until you re-download Alexa-Skybox.zip and re-upload it to Lambda.

+7th August 2018: Sky have renamed some channels, notably Living has become Witness.
+I have updated the HD list, and fixed a bug that meant you could never be a HD customer.

 ### Known issues
 For various reasons, changing to the following channels seems to struggle:
 ITV3, Sky Sports Mix, Sky One+1, ITV1+1